architect/arc.codes.next/src/docs/en/guides/tutorials/single-page-apps.md

 Architect provides two methods to proxy static assets through API Gateway.
 This means your single page application and API can share the same domain name, session support and database access *without CORS* and *without 3rd party proxies*.

-For this guide we'll use the following `.arc` file:
+For this guide we'll use the following `app.arc` file:

 ```bash
 @app